Australian Stumpy Tail Cattle Dog

 In This Article

-• Australian Stumpy Tail Cattle Dogs for Sale
+Australian Stumpy Tail Cattle Dog History/Origin

 It all began with George Hall, a settler who recognized the potential of stray dogs with excellent stock-working abilities.
-His son, Thomas Hall, further refined these dogs, known as Halls Heelers, laying the foundation for both the Australian Cattle Dog and the Australian Stumpy Tail Cattle Dog.
+His son, Thomas Hall, further refined these purebred dogs, known as Halls Heelers, laying the foundation for both the Australian Cattle Dog and the Australian Stumpy Tail Cattle Dog.

 Robert Kaleski, a key figure in the breed’s history, wrote the first standard for the Cattle Dog breeds, mentioning Hall’s dogs.
 Interestingly, early breed standards only described long-tailed cattle dogs, suggesting short-tailed ones were deemed defective.